MohammedAl-Mahdawi/nosbackup/README.md

 You can create this file manually using any text editor or you can let NOSBackup generate it for you.

-The destinations is self explained, you can have as many destinations as you want, the destinations will run sequentially for many reason, here is explanation for these destinations:
+The destinations are self-explained, you can have as many destinations as you want, the destinations will run sequentially for many reasons, here is an explanation for these destinations:

-- **fileDownload**: In these destinations you have a file in your Dropbox folder app and you want to download it, the `fileToDownload` is the file that you want to download and `fileToDownloadTo` is where you want to download this file to.
+- **fileDownload**: In this destination you have a file in your Dropbox folder app and you want to download it, the `fileToDownload` is the file that you want to download and `fileToDownloadTo` is where you want to download this file to.
-- **filesDownload**: In these destinations you have a bunch of files in a folder in your Dropbox folder app and you want to download them, the `folderToDownloadFrom` is the folder that you want to download these files from it and `folderToDownloadTo` is where you want to download these files to.
+- **filesDownload**: In this destination you have a bunch of files in a folder in your Dropbox folder app and you want to download them, the `folderToDownloadFrom` is the folder that you want to download these files from it and `folderToDownloadTo` is where you want to download these files to.
-- **files**: In these destinations you have a bunch of files in a local folder and you want to upload them to your Dropbox folder app, you can archive them(zip them) then upload them or you can upload them as they, just specify where these files are in `path` and whether you want to archive them or not in `archive` and give then a unique name in `name`.
+- **files**: In this destination you have a bunch of files in a local folder and you want to upload them to your Dropbox folder app, you can archive them(zip them) then upload them or you can upload them as they, just specify where these files are in `path` and whether you want to archive them or not in `archive` and give then a unique name in `name`.
-- **file**: In these destinations you have a file in a local folder and you want to upload it to your Dropbox folder app, just specify where this file live in `path`.
+- **file**: In this destination you have a file in a local folder and you want to upload it to your Dropbox folder app, just specify where this file live in `path`.
-- **mySQL**: In this destinations you have a MySQL database and you want to back it up and upload it to your Dropbox folder app.
+- **mySQL**: In this destination you have a MySQL database and you want to back it up and upload it to your Dropbox folder app.
-- **mongoDB**: In these destinations you have a MongoDB database and you want to back it up and upload it to your Dropbox folder app.
+- **mongoDB**: In this destination you have a MongoDB database and you want to back it up and upload it to your Dropbox folder app.

 ### Commands